 Standard Meeting Times

-Yale College courses may meet only during certain times, as detailed on the Standard Time Patterns Website.
+Yale College courses may meet only during certain times, as detailed on the Standard Time Patterns on the Classrooms at Yale website (Note: there are additional meeting patterns for fall 2020 only).
 The standard time patterns are intended both to allow the Registrar’s Office to schedule classrooms as efficiently as possible and to ensure that students have as broad a choice of courses as possible.
 The choice students must make between one course and another is difficult enough; to oblige a student to weigh one course against two or even three others is unfair.
 If, for example, a seminar were permitted to meet Wednesday mornings from 10 until noon, the students in that seminar would be forced to give up their choice of courses in three popular hours, i.e., 9:25, 10:30, and 11:35.
 Exceptions to the standard time patterns must be approved by the Yale College Course of Study Committee.
 The committee rarely grants exceptions, and then only when a course’s organization makes the exception necessary, as, for example, when extra instruction time is needed beyond the normal hours provided for in the standard time patterns.
 Professional commitments, travel arrangements, or professional school schedules are not compelling arguments for exceptions to the standard time patterns.